Administration Panel

 Delete balance

-Operator with Admin or Manager role can delete end user balance on balance detail view.
-Option is available only for balances equal to 0.00 and all transactions are cleared.
-Deleted balance is no longer visible in the End user's Balances tab.
+Delete balance option is available only for balances equal to 0.00 and all transactions are cleared.
+Deleted balance is no longer visible in the End-user's Balances tab.
 All cards assigned to deleted balance are deleted as well.

 Master balance